Nostalgia and Marketing: 6 Examples We Love

 Our needs change on a daily basis.
 Case in point?
 When you got your first cell phone and texting your friends or playing Snake was the highlight of your day.
 These days if your phone can’t multitask, send pictures, video chat and surf the Internet, there’s practically no point in owning one.
 Inventing new technologies is based on studying past user experiences and the ability to reinvent the wheel over and over again, while adding newer elements.
 Research is your key to identifying what worked and what didn’t.
 Use that information to inspire yourself in thinking of other ways to make your idea universal and timeless.

 Without further ado, here are some of the latest products and brands that made a comeback, using our childhood memories (remember 8-bit?) to create a whole new experience that any generation can enjoy.
+They would also work as part of a wider integrated marketing strategy.

 8-bit – Simplicity is the name of the game